WebberZone/top-10/readme.txt

 = 3.2.0 =

 * Enhancements/Modifications:
+	* Multisite improvements:
+		* New Tools page and Import/Export page in Network Admin - you can find this in the Top 10 menu
-	* In Multisite, Restting the Popular Posts or Daily Popular Posts will only apply to the current site
+		* Resetting the Popular Posts or Daily Popular Posts will apply to the current site in the Admin screen and across the network in the Network Admin screen
+		* Exporting/Importing tables will apply to the current site in the Admin screen and across the network in the Network Admin screen
 	* New function: `get_tptn_table()`; Code has been refactored to use this function
 	* Popular Posts page in Admin or Network Admin use the same class `Top_Ten_Statistics_Table`.
 Deleted `Top_Ten_Network_Statistics_Table`
 	* Use moment.js bundled with WordPress